issaceee/isaac-vault/Readings/Texts/Paper 1/@wattFirstParagraphAmbassadors1960.md

 # Notes
 %% begin notes %%

-250 word summary:

-What does Watt notice about the passage?
-How does he build out from local observations about the passage to some larger point?
-What is this larger point?
-Why does Watt think this passage is so significant?
-Why does he pick the passage that he does?
-Could he do the same analysis on any passage in James's novel?
-How many times did Watt need to read this passage before he could understand its larger significance?

-Instead of descriptive prose, Watt posits that James uses precise diction and grammatical/syntactical functions to draw the reader's attention towards the main conflict in the novel, as well as reflect James's outlook towards life.
-Some examples are James's use of non-transitive verbs, abstract nouns and negation to generalise Strether's thinking.
-In universalising the language and context, Watt argues that these small textual details become free from a particular temporal and physical realm, and therefore "[exist] independently of its context", thereby being able to "relate every event and every moment of life to the full complexity of its circumambient conditions."

-I personally found Watt's argument regarding James's tone being humorous rather than ironic most interesting as it highlights the reception of the novel by the audience.
-In his analysis, Watt argues that the narrative is 'multidimensional', continually implicating "a community of three minds–Strether's,James's, and the reader's".
-Particularly, Watt highlights a deliberate "balance of intention", in which "we feel for him even more than we smile at him", further highlighting James's precision in writing.

-Watt ends his analysis by comparing this passage to other opening passages by renowned authors.
-It is in this comparison that Watt underscores James's mastery in keeping "so many levels of meaning and impliction [...] in continuous operation", a mastery that is reflective of James's unique narrative texture, and thus I believe could possibly be seen in other passages in this specific novel.
-However, I believe that his other novels would reflect the beliefs/state of James at the time of writing them, as it has been argued that James's later writing style differ significantly from his earlier texts.

 500-Word Summary:

  Watt's introduction highlights the various strengths and weaknesses of literary analyses techniques over the decades from various cultures and regions.
 Mainly, he underscores the contrast between close reading (Practical Criticism - Anglo-Americans) and context reading (<i>explication de texte - </i>French).
 He also highlights gaps, mainly that the former misses the mark with understanding historical nuance and mainly applies to rich verses, whereas the latter resembles "a sort of bayonet drill" [@wattFirstParagraphAmbassadors1960: 250] , which highlights the inability of the technique to truly understand the depth of a text if one merely looks at its external factors.
 He then highlights various other developments such as the German's attempt at philology which ultimately lead to the technique of stylistics – an attempt at using linguistics to critically analyse a literary text.
 All in all, Watt expounds that no one technique is truly able to capture the heart of a text, foregrounding that his analysis is a amalgamation of the various techniques raised thus far, looking at the text through both a micro and macro lens.
 (I - "low as syntax"; II - "high as ideas"; III - "total literary structure") [@wattFirstParagraphAmbassadors1960: 253]